 - Transfer the sauce to a bowl or container and let it cool to room temperature.
 Cover and refrigerate.

-- Warm the sauce slightly to serve over bread puddings, pancakes, cake, or ice cream.
+- When ready to serve, warm the sauce slightly to spoon over bread puddings, pancakes, cake, or ice cream.

 Tips and Variations